Compact 3D Gaussian Splatting For Dense Visual SLAM: Abstract

 Third, the camera tracking accuracy of GS-based SLAM is relatively low compared with other SLAM systems.
-A global BA method with reprojection loss is proposed to achieve robust and accurate pose estimation.
-Our method maintains a global keyframe database and performs bundle adjustment with all the historical observations, which can effectively eliminate the cumulative error. \textbf{Overall, our contributions are shown as follows:} \begin{itemize} \item We propose a novel GS-based SLAM system with compact Gaussian scene representation, achieving fast training and rendering speed, accurate pose estimation, and significantly enhancing storage efficiency. \item A novel sliding window-based online masking method is proposed to remove the number of redundant Gaussian ellipsoids while achieving high-fidelity performance during training. \item We observe and analyze the geometry similarities of 3D Gaussian ellipsoids and propose a codebook-based method to efficiently restore the geometry of each Gaussian point during the SLAM system operation.
-A keyframe-based global BA method with reprojection loss is proposed to improve the relative low performance of camera tracking. \item We conduct comprehensive experiments on different datasets and achieve nearly 176\% increase in rendering speed and over 1.97$\times$ compression on memory usage. \end{itemize}
+A local-to-global BA method with icp loss is proposed to achieve robust and accurate pose estimation.
+Our method maintains a sparse global keyframe database and performs bundle adjustment with all the historical observations, which can effectively eliminate cumulative error. \textbf{Overall, our contributions are shown as follows:} \begin{itemize} \item We revisit the existing GS-based SLAM systems of the scene representation.
+We quantitatively analyze and demonstrate this geometric similarity, theoretically proving the feasibility and significance of compressing the scene representation in GS-based SLAM systems. \item We propose a novel compact 3D Gaussian SLAM framework, achieving fast training and rendering speed, accurate pose estimation, and significantly enhancing storage efficiency. \item We design a voxel-anchored 3D Gaussian representation for compact and accurate scene reconstruction.
+A novel sliding window-based online masking method is proposed to remove the number of redundant Gaussian ellipsoids while achieving high-fidelity performance during training.
+A Kmeans-based codebook quantization method to efficiently restore the information of each neural anchor point during the SLAM system operation.
+A keyframe-based local-to-global BA method with icp loss is proposed to improve the relatively low performance of camera tracking. \item We conduct comprehensive experiments on different datasets and embedded platforms, such as Jetson and laptop.
+We achieve nearly 226\% increase in rendering speed and over 2.21$\times$ compression on memory usage. \end{itemize}